RBRNFRVR/saberin-test-nov/README.md

 # Getting Started #

 This solution contains an easy to use and simple music manager.
+issues: to run i had to change alot of the functionality when it came to making it work. adding a datadbcontext factory to make sure it was functioning properly in migrations.

 ## Technologies
 - Visual Studio 2022